 Cut the asparagus into smaller pieces, around 3–4 per stem and do the same with the spring onions.
 Place all the greens in a bowl and season with salt and pepper, then dress with some of the Vinegar from the cucumbers.
 Add the Olive Oil and mix, taste, then add more salt and pepper as you feel is necessary.

-When the Rice is cooked, allow it to cool for a few minutes (you can cook this ahead of time), then mix with the charred greens.
-Drain the cucumbers and barberries, but reserve the Vinegar, and add to the Rice.
+When the Red Rice is cooked, allow it to cool for a few minutes (you can cook this ahead of time), then mix with the charred greens.
+Drain the cucumbers and barberries, but reserve the Vinegar, and add to the Red Rice.
 Mix everything together and taste, adding a little more salt, pepper or vinegar if you feel it needs it.
 Allow the flavours to socialise while you cook the salmon.

-Place a frying pan (preferably non stick) on a medium to high heat, and when hot, add the salmon (skin side down if it has it).
-Season with salt and cook for 2 minutes, or until light golden brown, then turn the salmon on to the opposite side, season with salt, and cook for 2 minutes again.
+Place a frying pan (preferably non-stick) on a medium to high heat, and when hot, add the salmon (skin side down if it has it).
+Season with salt and cook for 2 minutes, or until light golden brown, then turn the salmon onto the opposite side, season with salt, and cook for 2 minutes again.
 Cook the edges of the salmon for 1 minute each, then remove the salmon and place it on a plate to rest for 2 minutes.
 This amount of cooking should cook the salmon medium rare, so cook it for longer if you prefer it cooked through.

-Divide the Rice salad between plates and top the with salmon.
+Divide the Rice salad between plates and top with the salmon.